 Day 7: Odda – Vøringsfossen – Voss

 The landscapes along the Hardangerfjord are dramatic and spectacular.
 There are scattered small farm settlements, fruit farms and thundering waterfalls.
-In Eidfjord the Landscape route Hardangervidda and welcomes you with the impressive waterfall Vøringsfossen.
-You can hike it in less than 2 hours and experience the thundering water at the foot of the waterfall.
+In Eidfjord the scenic route Hardangervidda welcomes you with the impressive waterfall Vøringsfossen.
+You can do the hike in less than 2 hours and experience the thundering water at the foot of the waterfall.
 Alternatively, you can watch the spectacle from one of the upper viewing platforms.

 Afterwards you drive back along the scenic route and cross the Hardangerfjord on the Hardanger Bridge (which opens imposingly into a tunnel) and then continue to Voss.